JakeBGitHub/RickandMortyWebApp/README.md

 ## Implementing hash-based authentication

-In the MiniProjectApp.py file, I import the library Werkzeug:
+In the MiniProjectApp.py file, import the library Werkzeug:

 ```python
 from werkzeug.security import generate_password_hash
 ```

-You can use the `generate_password_hash` function to hash the password which a user has posted to `rickandmortycharacters.users` using the SHA-256 which generates an almost-unique 256-bit (32-byte) signature:
+One can use the `generate_password_hash` function to hash the password which a user has posted to `rickandmortycharacters.users` using the SHA-256 which generates an almost-unique 256-bit (32-byte) signature:

 ```python
 password = generate_password_hash(request.form['password'], method='sha256')
 ```

-We can check what the hashed password looks like in our Cassandra instance in the table `rickandmortycharacters.users`:
+Check what the hashed password looks like in the Cassandra instance in the table `rickandmortycharacters.users`:

 ```CQL
 SELECT password FROM rickandmortycharacters.users WHERE username='example@email.com';